nealey/homepage/content/blog/2023/10-28-your-first-train-trip/index.md

   - trains
 ---

+To my surprise,
-People at work are more interested than I thought in my taking the train.
+people at work are considering taking the train places.
 One of them might eventually decide to try it.
 Here's my advice to you!

 Start Small
 -----------